aticio/building-microservices-notes/microservice.md

 * Size: Should be kept to the size at which it can be easily understood.
 * Flexibility
 * Alignment of Architecture and Organization: Changing from silos to functional teams.

+### Enabling technology
+* Log aggregation and distributed tracing: Essential for beginning a microservice journey.
+You can use correlation IDs.
+IDs that is used for related set of service calls.
+* Containers and Kubernetes: For isolated execution.
+* Streaming.
+* Public Cloud and Serverless.